 There are a lot of really unhealthy ways to lose weight

 If your #1 priority is getting the number on the scale to drop, there are a myriad of ways to get you there.
 Crash diet with only 1000 calories per day?
 Yup!
 Juice fast?
 Yup!
 Eating nothing but cabbage soup?
 Yup!
 Taking a bunch of ‘fat burning’ stimulant pills or laxatives?
 Yup!

 So, next time you hear of some new diet and you feel intrigued, REALLY think about having to keep it up FOREVER.
 Still sound appealing?
-Even if it does work in the short-term, remember that when you stop following the diet, or taking the pill, or skipping all but one meal per day, you will quickly find that weight you lost (and probably more)
+Even if it does work in the short-term.
+Remember, when you stop following the diet, or taking the pill, or skipping all but one meal per day, you will quickly find that weight you lost (and probably more).

 Healthy behaviours do not result in quick weight loss